Friday, April 24, 2026

 Medical knowledge is more accessible today than ever before – from quick tests at the pharmacy to online health portals and genetic analyses.
 However, many people do not want to know certain information in the first place.
 A recent review by the Max Planck Institute for Human Development in Berlin shows how widespread this behavior is – and what consequences it can have.

-The result: the conscious decision to “prefer not to know” is not a marginal phenomenon, but affects millions of people worldwide.
-The meta-analysis evaluated 92 studies and six data sets with over 560,000 participants from 25 countries.
-The result: almost one in three people (30%) actively avoid or delay medical information.
-The rate is particularly high for diseases that are currently incurable, i.e. Alzheimer’s, Huntington’s disease, HIV, cancer and diabetes.
+The result: The conscious decision to “prefer not to know” is not a marginal phenomenon, but affects millions of people worldwide.
+The meta-analysis evaluated 92 studies and six datasets involving over 560,000 participants from 25 countries.
+The result: Nearly one in three people (30%) actively avoids or delays seeking medical information.
+The rate is particularly high for diseases that are currently incurable, such as Alzheimer’s, Huntington’s disease, HIV, cancer, and diabetes.

 While avoidance is less common with treatable diseases such as diabetes (24%), it increases significantly when there are few or no treatment options (Alzheimer’s: 41%).